AdobeDocs/experience-manager-cloud-service.en/help/release-notes/prerelease.md

 ### Cloud Environments {#cloud-environments}

-To see new features in the Author console on cloud dev environments as well as the result of any project customizations:
+To see new features in the Sites console on cloud dev environments as well as the result of any project customizations:

 * Using the [Cloud Manager API's environment variables endpoint](https://www.adobe.io/apis/experiencecloud/cloud-manager/api-reference.html#/Variables/patchEnvironmentVariables), set the **AEM_RELEASE_CHANNEL** environment variable to the value **prerelease**.